University for Peace: History and relationship with United Nations

-In 1999, Secretary-General Kofi Annan took further steps to revitalize the University for Peace by changing its focus from that of a local and regional institution to a more globally-focussed perspective.
+In 1999, Secretary-General Kofi Annan took further steps to revitalize the University for Peace by changing its focus from that of a local and regional institution to a more globally-focused perspective.
 Accompanying this change in focus was a change of the university's working language, from Spanish to English, and launch of its African program.

 The University for Peace is part of the academic wing of the UN system, and has observer status at the UN General Assembly, while maintaining its independence in academic, financial and management matters.
 The UN Secretary-General is the honorary president of UPEACE.
 As the university is mandated by the General Assembly, the UN Secretary-General reports periodically on the activities of the University for Peace.

 The main body of governance of the university is the Council of the University for Peace.
 It is composed of 17 members, ten of which are appointed by the Secretary-General of the UN and the Director-General of UNESCO, two nominated by the government of Costa Rica, and others being high-level staff of the University for Peace, the United Nations University, and the United Nations.